 While mountain bike trails do not go through the main section of The Oak Forest, they do run close to the north of it, and to the boundaries of the nearby camping area under the canopy of the tall cedar and pine trees.
 If you do not know where they are, check a map and look for way-finding signs where the trails and walking tracks intersect.
 Be aware that cyclist could be riding on them at any time of day.

-The 34 kilometres of mountain bike trails in La Larr Ba Gauwa are exclusively for bicycles, not pedestrians.
+The 34 kilometres of mountain bike trails in La Larr Ba Gauwa are exclusively for bicycles.

-There are walking and horseriding tracks in La Larr Ba Gauwa, but—for reasons of safety—pedestrians are not permitted on the mountain bike trails.
+There are walking and horseriding tracks in La Larr Ba Gauwa, but—for reasons of safety—they are not permitted on the mountain bike trails.

 Mountain bikes have right-of-way on mountain bike trails.
-If you need to walk across one, take care and look for bikes before you walk.
+Mountain bikes riders sometimes build up quite a bit of speed and, like cars on a road, generally do not expect pedestrians or animals to enter their dedicated trails.
+If you need to get across one, take care and look for bikes before you walk.
 Mountain bike riding involves a high degree of personal risk as it is.
-Mountain bikes riders sometimes travel fast and, like cars on a road, generally do not expect pedestrians or animals to enter their dedicated trails.

 La Larr Ba Gauwa Park is managed by volunteers for the benefit of the public.
 Please act responsibly at all times and support the sustainable operation of the park, including: